 Original Issue Discount.
+The Notes will be issued with original issue discount for federal income tax purposes.
 The amount of original issue discount ("OID") on a Note is the excess of the stated redemption price at maturity over its issue price.
 The "issue price" of each Note will be that portion of the issue price of the investment unit allocated to the Note, as described above.
 The "stated redemption price at maturity" of each Note will include all payments to be made in respect thereof, including payments of principal, but not including (i) qualified stated interest (defined generally as stated interest that is unconditionally payable in cash or property (other than debt instruments of the issuer) at least annually at a single fixed rate that appropriately takes into account the length of intervals between payments) and (ii) payments subject to remote or incidental contingencies (which include certain redemption premiums).
+Each holder (whether a cash or accrual method taxpayer) will be required to include in income such OID as it accrues, in advance of the receipt of some or all of the related cash payments.